WHAT IS BIOTECHNOLOGY?

 Biotechnology uses living cells to develop or manipulate products for specific purposes, such as genetically modified foods.
 Biotechnology is thus linked to genetic engineering and emerged as a field in its own right at the beginning of the 20th century in the food industry, which was later joined by other sectors such as medicine and the environment.

 Today, the five branches into which modern biotechnology is divided — human, environmental, industrial, animal and plant — help us fight hunger and disease, produce more safely, cleanly and efficiently, reduce our ecological footprint and save energy.
-All of this has excited stock markets like Wall Street, where biotech was one of the most profitable sectors of the NASDAQ Composite index in 2019.
+The increase in investment and employment in this sector has been exponential in recent years.
+From 2018 to 2022, the number of employees increased by 11%, while the economic impact in the US is estimated at $2.9 trillion, according to BIO Media.

 The evolution of biotechnology over the last century